tabarra/txAdmin/README.md

 		Join our Discord Server: &nbsp; <a href="https://discord.gg/AFAAXzq"><img src="https://discordapp.com/api/guilds/577993482761928734/widget.png?style=shield"></img></a>
 	</h4>
 	<p align="center">
-		<b>txAdmin</b> is a <b>full featured</b> web panel to Manage & Monitor your FiveM Server remotely, in use by over two thousand servers worldwide at any given time.
+		<b>txAdmin</b> is a <b>full featured</b> web panel to Manage & Monitor your FiveM Server remotely, in use by over three thousand servers worldwide at any given time.
 	</p>
 </p>